 Why 60% of Salon Clients Never Come Back (And How to Fix It)

 Every salon owner knows this sinking feeling: a client loves their cut, tips well, promises to return—then vanishes.
-Industry research shows that 60% of first-time salon clients never book a second appointment.
-That's $180-$240 in lost lifetime value walking out the door after every single visit.
+Industry surveys consistently report that a majority of first-time salon clients never book a second appointment.
+That's significant lifetime value walking out the door after every single visit.

 The Real Cost of Silent Churn